m4r35n357/VisualOptimizers/README.md

 5 | Maximum number of iterations
 6 | Initial simplex scale
 7 | Adaptive (0 for no, 1 for yes)
-8 | Initialization (0 for explicit coordinates, 1 for random in range)
+8 | Initialization (0 for explicit coordinates, 1 or more for number of random "runs")

 If Initialization = 0
 Parameter | Meaning